The Unspoken Financial Lesson I Learned from My Mother’s Massive Mistake

 It All Falls Apart

-Then one day, seemingly out of nowhere, it all fell apart.
-My father had an affair.
+Then one day, seemingly out of nowhere, my father had an affair.
+Our happy family fell apart.

 When my mom discovered it, he moved out of the family home.
 He stopped paying the mortgage and focused on running the business (which was in his name alone).